Princess Stéphanie of Belgium: Instruction and education

 From 1874, Stéphanie (who until then had a nanny, the Viennese Antoinette Polsterer) was placed under the direction of her sister Louise's governess, Mademoiselle Legrand.
 Stephanie writes: "My education began at the age of ten; I immediately understood that from that moment books and notebooks would take the place of my toys, that a more orderly life would begin".
-Stéphanie benefitted schooling by teachers who provided her with various courses: French, English, German, Dutch and Hungarian for languages, while mathematics lessons, horsemanship, history, history of art, religion, botany, and rhetoric were also taught.
+Stéphanie benefitted from schooling by teachers who provided her with various courses: French, English, German, Dutch and Hungarian for languages, while mathematics lessons, horsemanship, history, history of art, religion, botany, and rhetoric were also taught.
 However, the level of education of the princesses was not very high: "The programs lacked scope.
 In the severe decor of the study room, it was usually too rudimentary that we applied ourselves to history, geography, literature, mathematics; a preponderant place being left to the decorative arts: painting, drawing, music, as well as needlework".

 If Stéphanie's instruction was somewhat rudimentary, the discipline was strict: "We got up early in the morning: in summer, at five o'clock, in winter, at six o'clock.
 During our toilet, the most absolute silence was required; any breach of this rule resulted in severe punishment.
 We had to dress and comb our hair on our own.
 The maid stood in the room and watched us.
 In order to test us, the housekeeper often made unexpected entries. [...]
 Our dresses were as simple as our hairstyles.
 Cut in the shape of a shirt, they fell without any trim, below the knee; a leather belt held them back.
 In order to toughen us up, the windows of our bedroom, summer and winter, remained open: we rarely heated".
 Louise and Stéphanie had to dust their room themselves.
 Sometimes they joined the King and Queen at breakfast time.
 At their table, adorned with flowers, were sweets that the princesses were not allowed to taste.
 When Stéphanie was punished, she had to kneel on dry peas or remain locked up for hours, in the dark, between double doors.
 Stephanie and Louise had lunch and dinner with their parents after their governess reported their behavior to the Queen.
 When the King entered the dining room, the princesses would rise and bow before kissing his hand which he then put on their head, without a word.
 Only the girls' maid Toni showed them constant affection.
 The feast days, Easter, Saint Nicholas Day and Christmas, were the only times when Stéphanie and her sisters were pampered.